NhmGrj/ParkingMapProject/README.md

 Composer is used to manage packages for the Symfony app.
 Bower is used to manage dependencies for the front-end.

-This project is service-orentied, it means I consider that the controller is here to return a view filled by variables, but nothing else.
+This project is service-oriented, it means I consider that the controller is here to return a view filled by variables, but nothing else.
-And all the logic and data handling is done by services extern to the controller and injected by the symfony3 container.
+And all the logic and data handling is done by external-services to the controller and injected by the symfony3 container.

 Installation
 ===